| Family MattersThis interview, done for Third Way on the

 spiritual power moving behind it and giving reason for our

+lives.
 It has always seemed to me that the universe is a deliberate

 design.
 But I know a lot of it doesnt fit in.
+You have made your name as a meticulous observer of empirical

 facts, but you also write quite mystically and talk about